-Two major fundamental elements advertised about the game, Leaders and Stealth are both getting the axe.
+A major fundamental elements advertised about the game, Leaders and titles are both getting the axe.
 It’s pretty clear that these systems are either too confusing (leader titles and status), or badly implemented/pointless (stealth).
 This also means that there is no more leader switching mechanics, meaning the Hegemone Pass and Auxo Pass will no longer be part of the game.

 With so many changes to the game, it can be considered an entirely different game.
 And it is.
 At the core, however, it is still a turn-based JRPG.
 Here’s some hints about the game’s upcoming revision (just remember, everything is subject to change.
 Everything!):